athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 Yet, you will see that `clj` is more commonly used in development.
 The reason for this is because `clj` wraps the `clojure` command with a another tool called [rlwrap].
 What `rlwrap` does is add [readline] support to the `clojure` command.
 In other words, `clj` makes it easier to type in the Clojure REPL in the terminal.
 It's for this reason that you will be encouraged to use `clj` during development, where as `clojure` is more commonly used in a CI or production setting<a href="#when-to-use-clojure-script" aria-describedby="footnote-label" id="when-to-use-clojure-script-ref">.</a>

-So to recap, `clj` and by extension the `clojure` command are responsible for:
+Okay, so now that we know that `clj` is a convenience wrapper around `clojure`, what does this command do?
+Well, it's just a bash script and it orchestrates the other tools.
+Thus, `clj` is responsible for:

 - running Clojure programs
 - Providing a standard way to interact with Clojure programs
 - Improves the "Getting Started" story

-The next topics is: `tools.deps.alpha`.
+As I said, it's a convenience wrapper.
+The meat and potatoes of the `clj` tool is `tools.deps.alpha`.

 ## tools.deps.alpha